ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/upgrade.rst

 - Set the **ROOT_DIR** parameter to indicate the parent directory (such as */opt/kamanja*) being used for your current Kamanja software.
+  The new release will be installed into a new subdirectory, in parallel to the software for the earlier release.
 - Set the **SERVICE_HOST** and **SERVICE_PORT** parameters
   with the IP address and port number used for the Kamanja metadata API REST service,